google/applied-machine-learning-intensive/v2/xx_career_development/04_the_art_of_networking.md

 * A firm handshake is still very important; avoid being TOO firm, but when you shake hands, firmly grasp the right hand of the person with your right hand only, then pump up and down once or twice only while making eye contact and exchanging names, saying “nice to meet” you and remembering to smile between all that!
 If you know you have sweaty hands (a lot of people do especially when they are nervous, subtly wipe your palms first as you walk up)
 * Always have your resume updated and ready to go, saved as a PDF, or on Google drive.
 Leave off the objective so you don’t have to continually personalize.
 Spend time after every new role you take adding that information.
 You wouldn’t believe how many opportunities people miss by not having an updated resume saved to their computers.
 * Business cards disappear easily, so transfer contacts to your phone, email or another centralized place.
 If possible, make a quick note of title, company, and anything else as a small note that will remind you of who this person is and what you talked about  - they may not be someone you think will be an important contact now, but you never know, so try to keep a record and details to jog your memory.
-* Along those lines, you never know who will be in a position to help you or give you advice now or in the future, so remember to use you manners an treat everyone with respect.
+* Along those lines, you never know who will be in a position to help you or give you advice now or in the future, so remember to treat everyone with respect.
 * Set a timer for 30 seconds, make everyone get up and PRACTICE an appropriate handshake, eye contact, and a positive, confident introduction!
 -->

 ---

-8.)
-DO: craft your elevator pitch {.big}
+# 8.)
+DO: Craft Your Elevator Pitch

 * Be ready to succinctly describe who you are, what you do, and what your goals are
 * Practice!